LPGhatguy/lemur/README.md

 * Lua 5.1
 * LuaFileSystem (`luarocks install luafilesystem`)

+Clone the Git repository wherever, then call `require` on it.

 ## Usage
 To use Lemur, create a _Habitat_ and load pieces of the filesystem into the tree: